dynamiqs/dynamiqs/README.md

 High-performance quantum systems simulation with JAX.

 **dynamiqs** is a Python library for **GPU-accelerated** and **differentiable** quantum simulations.
 Solvers are available for the Schrödinger equation, the Lindblad master equation, and the stochastic master equation.
-The library is built with [JAX](https://jax.readthedocs.io/en/latest/index.html) and most solvers are based on the powerful [Diffrax](https://github.com/patrick-kidger/diffrax) library.
+The library is built with [JAX](https://jax.readthedocs.io/en/latest/index.html) and the main solvers are based on [Diffrax](https://github.com/patrick-kidger/diffrax).

-Documentation is available on our website: <https://www.dynamiqs.org>.
-See the [Python API](https://www.dynamiqs.org/python_api/index.html) page for a list of all implemented functions.
+Documentation is available on our website, <https://www.dynamiqs.org>; see the [Python API](https://www.dynamiqs.org/python_api/index.html) for a list of all implemented functions.

 The main features of **dynamiqs** are:

-- Running simulations on **GPUs** with a significant speedup for large quantum systems.
+- Running simulations on **GPUs** with high-performance
-- Running many simulations **concurrently** by batching over Hamiltonians, jump operators or initial states.
+- Executing many simulations **concurrently** by batching over Hamiltonians, initial states or jump operators
-- Computing **gradients** of a function of the evolved quantum state with respect to parameters of the system.
+- Computing **gradients** of arbitrary functions with respect to arbitrary parameters of the system
-- Fully **compatible** with the [JAX](https://jax.readthedocs.io/en/latest/index.html) ecosystem (everything is a PyTree), and with the [QuTiP](https://qutip.org/) library.
+- Full **compatibility** with the [JAX](https://jax.readthedocs.io/en/latest/index.html) ecosystem with a [QuTiP](https://qutip.org/)-like API.

 We hope that this library will prove useful to the community for e.g. simulation of large quantum systems, gradient-based parameter estimation or quantum optimal control.
-The library is designed for large-scale problems, but also run efficiently on CPUs for smaller problems.
+The library is designed for large-scale problems, but also runs efficiently on CPUs for smaller problems.

 > [!WARNING]
 > This library is under active development and while the APIs and solvers are still finding their footing, we're working hard to make it worth the wait.
 Check back soon for the grand opening!